|SHEET MUSIC TO DOWNLOAD HERE|

 How to use mp3 tracks:

 In the tables below there are mp3 tracks available in variants - synth + click, synth + snare + click, and so on.
 In the case of the simplest way, you will practice the song with the student with the help of an mp3 containing all the instruments and a click.
 At the concert, the student will play his part along with an mp3, which is only a synth with a click.
 If you have know-how and technical skills for more sophisticated sound work, have a look at the following image.
 Such a simple project (here Cubase) will make the practice much easier and will also enable the recording of the interpretation of the composition.
 You can also use Audacity freeware or other playback and recording methods.
-All tracks of a specific etude are of the same length and after their import into the project, the synthesizer will not shift to the small drum and so on.
+All tracks of a specific etude are of the same length and after their import into the project, the synthesizer will not shift to the snare drum and so on.

 Each etude exists in three tempo levels.
 The slowest one is intended only for the training.
 The medium tempo is already suitable for public interpretation - and at this tempo we also shoot instructional videos.
 The highest tempo is intended for the most skilled players, however - the soundtracks were created for a medium tempo and the slower or faster variant sometimes does not sound very good.
 On this website you will find everything you need regarding medium tempo.
 270 mp3 tracks of all 15 etudes in three tempo levels can be downloaded in one zip archive here.
 The YouTube icon offers the opportunity to watch a (more or less) successful practical execution of the etude.
 (We will gradually add another videos.)